 This is yet another summary of Outlive, the health book by Peter Attia.
 I enjoyed the book and found many specific takeaways, but reading was the easy part!
 Now, I have to implement the recommendations, and implementation is easier after extracting actionable advice.
-Thus this post is essentially a collection of quotes, highlighted manually and summarized with the help of a chatbot, for my own use.
+Thus this post is essentially a collection of quotes and insights for my own use.

 (Work in progress)